The 20 Best Spinal Muscular Atrophy Type 2 Doctors Near Me in Maryland, US

 Johns Hopkins Outpatient Center

 Dr. Tom Crawford has been a member of the Department of Neurology since 1987.
 He is co-director of the MDA clinic for Neuromuscular Disorders and Neurologist for the Ataxia Telangiectasia Clinical Center at Johns Hopkins.
 His practice involves general child neurology with a principal interest in caring for children with neuromuscular, neuromotor, and ataxic disorders.
 Primary research interests involve the basic science and clinical characterization of two important neurologic disorders that affect children: Spinal Muscular Atrophy and Ataxia Telangiectasia.
 He is also actively involved in the Biology of neurofilaments by characterization of transgenic animal models.
 He is on the Medical and Scientific Advisory Boards of Families of Spinal Muscular Atrophy, and the Medical Advisory Committee for the Muscular Dystrophy Association.
 He is the Neurologist for the Ataxia Telangiectasia Clinical Center at Johns Hopkins, which has evaluated almost half of the known patients with this disorder in the United States.
 Additional specific clinical interests include evaluation and treatment of children with brachial plexus palsies.
 Dr. Crawford received his medical degree from the University of Southern California.
 He completed a pediatric internship and residency at the Pediatric Pavilion of the Los Angeles County / University of Southern California Medical Center, followed by a pediatric chief residency.
 He completed his training in Neurology with Special Qualification in Child Neurology at the Los Angeles Childrens Hospital.
 He then traveled east to the laboratory of Dr John Griffin at Johns Hopkins for a fellowship in Neuromuscular Disorders.
 Prior to medical training and Neurology residency, he majored in Psychology and Religion at Yale College.
 Dr. Crawford has published extensively and presented nationally and internationally.
 He has an active role in teaching medical students and residents in neurology.
 In addition, Dr. Crawford has special interest and experience in EMG studies of children and adults.
 Dr. Crawford is rated as a Distinguished provider by MediFind in the treatment of Spinal Muscular Atrophy Type 2.
-His top areas of expertise are Primary Lateral Sclerosis, Spinal Muscular Atrophy (SMA), Ataxia-Telangiectasia, and Spinal Muscular Atrophy Type 2.
+He is also highly rated in 13 other conditions, according to our data.
+His clinical expertise encompasses Primary Lateral Sclerosis, Spinal Muscular Atrophy (SMA), Ataxia-Telangiectasia, and Spinal Muscular Atrophy Type 2.
+Dr. Crawford is board certified in American Board Of Psychiatry And Neurology and American Board Of Pediatrics.

 Johns Hopkins Outpatient Center

 Dr. Charlotte Sumner is a Professor of Neurology and Neuroscience at Johns Hopkins University School of Medicine.
 Dr. Sumner cares for patients with genetically-mediated neuromuscular diseases.
 Her practice is notable for a focus on individuals with inherited neuromuscular disorders of peripheral nerves and motor neurons, including spinal muscular atrophy (SMA) and Charcot-Marie-Tooth (CMT) disease.
 She co-directs the Johns Hopkins Muscular Dystrophy Association Care Center, the Spinal Muscular Atrophy (SMA), and the Charcot-Marie-Tooth (CMT) clinics, which deliver multidisciplinary clinical care, engage in international natural history studies, and provide cutting edge therapeutics.
 Dr. Sumner’s research focuses on developing treatments for degenerative disorders of motor neurons and peripheral nerves.
 Her laboratory uses human tissues and induced pluripotent cell lines, mouse models and cultured cells to characterize disease mechanisms and develop treatments.
 Dr. Charlotte Sumner received her medical degree from the University of Pennsylvania School of Medicine following undergraduate studies at Princeton University.
 She completed internal medicine internship and neurology residency at the University of California San Francisco, after which she returned to the east coast for a neuromuscular fellowship at Johns Hopkins and a neurogenetics fellowship in the Neurogenetics Branch at the National Institute of Neurological Disorders and Stroke.
 She joined the neurology faculty at Johns Hopkins in 2006.
 Dr. Sumner is rated as an Advanced provider by MediFind in the treatment of Spinal Muscular Atrophy Type 2.
-Her top areas of expertise are Spinal Muscular Atrophy (SMA), Charcot-Marie-Tooth Disease, Primary Lateral Sclerosis, Spinal Muscular Atrophy Type 2, and Gastrostomy.
+She is also highly rated in 24 other conditions, according to our data.
+Her clinical expertise encompasses Spinal Muscular Atrophy (SMA), Charcot-Marie-Tooth Disease, Primary Lateral Sclerosis, Spinal Muscular Atrophy Type 2, and Gastrostomy.
+Dr. Sumner is board certified in American Board Of Psychiatry And Neurology.

 Johns Hopkins Outpatient Center

 Dr. Ahmet Hoke is Professor of Neurology and Neuroscience, W. W. Smith Charitable Trust Professor of Neuroimmunology at Johns Hopkins School of Medicine, Director of the Daniel B. Drachman Division of Neuromuscular Diseases and Director of the Merkin Peripheral Neuropathy and Nerve Regeneration Center at Johns Hopkins University School of Medicine.
 He completed his medical training at Hacettepe University School of Medicine in Ankara, Turkey followed by his PhD studies in developmental neuroscience at Case Western Reserve University in Cleveland, Ohio, and neurology residency at Johns Hopkins Hospital.
 After completing his neuromuscular training at University of Calgary, Canada, he returned to Johns Hopkins University as faculty and rose through the ranks.
 He is the recipient of several awards including Derek Denny Brown Young Neurological Scholar Award (2005) and Wolfe Neuropathy Research prize (2018) given by the American Neurological Association, Myung Memorial Lecture Award (2017) by the Korean Neurological Association, Nejat Eczacibasi Medical Scientist Award (2019) by the Eczacibasi Foundation, Turkey, and Alan J. Gebhart Prize in Excellence in Neuropathy Research (2022) by the Peripheral Nerve Society.
 He is an Ex-Officio member of the Board of Directors of the American Neurological Association, and Vice-President of the Toxic Neuropathy Consortium.
 He serves on several editorial boards and is the Editor-in-Chief of Annals of Clinical and Translational Neurology.
 Dr. Hoke is rated as an Experienced provider by MediFind in the treatment of Spinal Muscular Atrophy Type 2.
-His top areas of expertise are Wallerian Degeneration, Peripheral Neuropathy, Tomaculous Neuropathy, Spinal Muscular Atrophy with Arthrogryposis, and Prostatectomy.
+He is also highly rated in 14 other conditions, according to our data.
+His clinical expertise encompasses Wallerian Degeneration, Peripheral Neuropathy, Tomaculous Neuropathy, Spinal Muscular Atrophy with Arthrogryposis, and Prostatectomy.
+Dr. Hoke is board certified in American Board Of Psychiatry And Neurology.

 Kennedy Krieger Institute

 Dr. Leung obtained her undergraduate degree in biochemical sciences from Harvard University.
 While attending medical school at Duke University, she completed a year-long research fellowship studying genetic markers of late-onset Alzheimer’s disease at the National Institute on Aging as part of the NIH Clinical Research Training Program.
 She completed her neurology residency and clinical neurophysiology fellowship at Stanford University Medical Center, and is currently a Ph.D. candidate in the graduate training program in clinical investigation at the Johns Hopkins Bloomberg School of Public Health.
 Dr. Leung joined the Center for Genetic Muscle Disorders at the Kennedy Krieger Institute as a translational research fellow in 2010 and was appointed to the faculty in 2014.
 Her clinic specializes in electromyography and the diagnosis and treatment of hereditary muscle diseases.
 Dr. Leung’s research focuses on the development of imaging biomarkers and outcome measures for muscle diseases.
 She is the principal investigator for a longitudinal cohort study of whole-body MRI in facioscapulohumeral muscular dystrophy.
 Dr. Leung is also a site principal investigator for the Ionis-DMPKRx trial, a phase Ib/IIa clinical trial of a novel RNA-based therapy for myotonic muscular dystrophy.
 Dr. Leung is rated as an Experienced provider by MediFind in the treatment of Spinal Muscular Atrophy Type 2.
-Her top areas of expertise are Facioscapulohumeral Muscular Dystrophy (FSHD), Dysferlinopathy, Limb-Girdle Muscular Dystrophy Type 2I, and Limb-Girdle Muscular Dystrophy.
+She is also highly rated in 21 other conditions, according to our data.
+Her clinical expertise encompasses Facioscapulohumeral Muscular Dystrophy (FSHD), Limb-Girdle Muscular Dystrophy Type 2I, Limb-Girdle Muscular Dystrophy, and Dysferlinopathy.
+Dr. Leung is board certified in American Board Of Psychiatry And Neurology.

 Johns Hopkins Outpatient Center

 Dr. Bipasha Mukherjee-Clavin is an Assistant Professor of Neurology in the Johns Hopkins University School of Medicine.
 She cares for patients with neuromuscular disorders, with a special focus on patients with peripheral neuropathy, immune-mediated neuropathy, and inherited neuropathy (also known as Charcot-Marie-Tooth disease).
 She sees patients in the Johns Hopkins Peripheral Nerve and multidisciplinary Charcot-Marie-Tooth clinics, and performs electromyography in the Johns Hopkins EMG lab.
 As a stem cell biology-trained scientist, Dr. Mukherjee-Clavin's research is focused on the use of patient-derived induced pluripotent stem cells to model genetic Schwann cell and peripheral nerve disorders to undercover novel pathways and potential treatments.
 During her PhD she published one of the first studies of CMT1A using patient derived stem cells (Comparison of three congruent patient-specific cells types for the modelling of a human genetic Schwann-cell disorder.
 Nature Biomedical Engineering. volume 3, pages 571–582 (2019)).
 In 2022, she was awarded the Passano award, given to a promising early career physician-scientist in the Johns Hopkins University School of Medicine.
 Dr. Mukherjee-Clavin completed her undergraduate studies at the University of California, Berkeley.
 She then completed her MD/PhD degrees, Neurology residency, and clinical Neuromuscular fellowship in the Johns Hopkins University School of Medicine.
 She joined the Johns Hopkins Neurology faculty in 2022.
 Dr. Mukherjee is rated as an Experienced provider by MediFind in the treatment of Spinal Muscular Atrophy Type 2.
-Her top areas of expertise are Charcot-Marie-Tooth Disease, Guillain-Barre Syndrome, Chronic Polyradiculoneuritis, and Miller-Fisher Syndrome.
+She is also highly rated in 4 other conditions, according to our data.
+Her clinical expertise encompasses Charcot-Marie-Tooth Disease, Guillain-Barre Syndrome, Miller-Fisher Syndrome, and Chronic Polyradiculoneuritis.
+Dr. Mukherjee is board certified in American Board Of Psychiatry And Neurology.

-Kathryn Wagner is a Neurologist in Baltimore, Maryland.
+Kathryn Wagner is a Neurologist practicing medicine in Baltimore, Maryland.
 Dr. Wagner is rated as an Experienced provider by MediFind in the treatment of Spinal Muscular Atrophy Type 2.
-Her top areas of expertise are Limb-Girdle Muscular Dystrophy, Limb-Girdle Muscular Dystrophy Type 1B, Limb-Girdle Muscular Dystrophy Type 1A, and Limb-Girdle Muscular Dystrophy Type 2I.
+She is also highly rated in 24 other conditions, according to our data.
+Her clinical expertise encompasses Limb-Girdle Muscular Dystrophy Type 2I, Limb-Girdle Muscular Dystrophy Type 1A, Limb-Girdle Muscular Dystrophy Type 2B, and Limb-Girdle Muscular Dystrophy.

-Kenneth Fischbeck is a Neurologist in Bethesda, Maryland.
+Kenneth Fischbeck is a Neurologist practicing medicine in Bethesda, Maryland.
 Dr. Fischbeck is rated as an Experienced provider by MediFind in the treatment of Spinal Muscular Atrophy Type 2.
-His top areas of expertise are Spinal and Bulbar Muscular Atrophy, Spinal Muscular Atrophy (SMA), Primary Lateral Sclerosis, and Progressive Myoclonic Epilepsy.
+He is also highly rated in 16 other conditions, according to our data.
+His clinical expertise encompasses Spinal and Bulbar Muscular Atrophy, Spinal Muscular Atrophy (SMA), Primary Lateral Sclerosis, and Progressive Myoclonic Epilepsy.

-Sarah Neuhaus is a Pediatric Neurologist and a Neurologist in Bethesda, Maryland.
+Sarah Neuhaus is a Pediatric Neurologist practicing medicine in Bethesda, Maryland.
 Dr. Neuhaus is rated as an Experienced provider by MediFind in the treatment of Spinal Muscular Atrophy Type 2.
-Her top areas of expertise are X-Linked Myotubular Myopathy, Congenital Fiber-Type Disproportion, Tubular Aggregate Myopathy, and Primary Lateral Sclerosis.
+She is also highly rated in 5 other conditions, according to our data.
+Her clinical expertise encompasses X-Linked Myotubular Myopathy, Congenital Fiber-Type Disproportion, Tubular Aggregate Myopathy, and Primary Lateral Sclerosis.